 Oligoprogression is the clinical scenario where there is progression of a limited number of metastatic sites while other metastatic disease sites remain controlled.
 The other metastatic sites remain stable or are responding to systemic therapy while a few areas of metastatic disease progress (Cheung, 2016).
 There is limited published data on oligoprogression and most of the data on oligoprogression is focused on patients with non-small cell lung cancer while on targeted therapy (Cheung, 2016).
-Some studies have suggested that patient with actionable mutations in non-small cell lung cancer may derive a greater benefit from receiving SBRT or hypofractionated radiotherapy for oligoprogressive disease (Gan et al., 2014; Iyengar et al., 2014).
+Some studies have suggested that patients with actionable mutations in non-small cell lung cancer may derive a greater benefit from receiving SBRT or hypofractionated radiotherapy for oligoprogressive disease (Gan et al, 2014; lyengar et al, 2014).
 Due to the limited number of patients included in these analyses, it is difficult to make definitive conclusions regarding the benefit of SBRT for oligoprogressive disease for patients with actionable mutations.
 There are ongoing trials to evaluate the use of SBRT for this population, such as the HALT trial in the UK and STOP-NSCLC in Canada (Cheung, 2016).
-Therefore, as there is limited information on the use of SBRT in patients with oligoprogression, SBRT is considered not medically necessary for an individual with oligoprogressive disease.